-Dr. Elliott Mechanic explains how Pulpdent's ACTIVA BioACTIVE-CEMENT can help simplify crown cementation.
+Dr. Elliot Mechanic explains how Pulpdent's ACTIVA BioACTIVE-CEMENT can help simplify crown cementation.

 Clinicians can expect to see a growing number of dental products that claim to be “smart ” or “bioactive.”
 To qualify, materials must not be passive; they must play a dynamic role in the oral environment.